Glamping vs camping – which would you choose?

 Tossing up whether to rough it and camp or take a more luxurious route and go glamping?
 Here are the pros and cons of both.

-I feel like this question is a lot like asking whether you’re team Melbourne or Sydney.
+The glamping vs camping debate is a lot like asking whether you’re team Melbourne or Sydney.
 There’s usually a distinct winner for each individual.
 While I have my preference, ultimately, it completely depends on the situation.
 Where will we be?
 What sort of getaway is this?
 These are the questions I’d typically ask myself before making a decision.
-Read on to find out what to expect from glamping vs camping.
+Read on to find out what to expect when choosing between glamping vs camping for your next outdoor adventure.

 How is glamping different to camping?

 Essentially, glamping is perfect for those who are seeking time outdoors but aren’t willing to buy camping gear, sleep on the floor or ‘rough it’.
-It’s also great for a completely hassle-free nature getaway.
+It’s also great for a completely hassle-free nature getaway, particularly if you’re introducing friends or family to the outdoor lifestyle without the intimidation factor of traditional camping.

 Camping in a tent, however, is a different ball game – one where the ball is really in your court.
 The cool thing about camping is, it’s totally up to you how luxurious you make it.
 When I’ve been camping, our setup has been super basic.
 We bring the bare minimum to eat, sleep comfortably and make a good coffee in the morning.
 Other people, however, might like to set up a home away from home with plenty of comforts.
 With camping, you get to decide where to camp, what your setup looks like and everything in between.
 With one caveat – you have to do it all yourself.